5 Steps for Building Stronger Customer Relationships Through Content Marketing

 - Builds trust among your consumers and keeps them coming back.

 Step #4: Put content where targets will find it.

-Where to place this content for maximum effect is another question user profile research can answer.
+Where to place this content for maximum effect is another question user persona research can answer.
 Each user group is unique, and the data can tell you how and where to best reach them with your content.
 Some possibilities include:

 - On your own website.

 - Relevant industry sites.